-The Attorney-General’s Department (AGD), together with 10 other South Australian government agencies, became a White Ribbon accredited workplace in June 2016.
+The Attorney-General’s Department (AGD) first became a White Ribbon accredited workplace in June 2016.
 Today, we continue the work to stop violence against women and children.

 As a department we: